LW1308/Exercise-Workflows-and-FAIR-principles/README.md

 - In the notebook, add a section where you discuss how your workflow relates to FAIR data principles.

 ## Contents
+The contents here are from one process of getting numerical solutions of shallow water equation.
+Its detail and its achievements are listed in the Jupyter notebook contained in the repository.

+The requirement for packages are stored in the *environment.txt*